kad99kev/FGTD/MNISTGANS/DCGAN/README.md

 DCGANs are a class of convolutional GANs, where both the generator and discriminator networks are comprised of convolutional neural networks (CNNs).

-DCGANs are perfect for all those applications which require images or videos to be fed to GANs, as they generate new and plausible images and videos alike.

 ### DCGAN architecture

 **Generator Architecture**